elephantscale/es-training-new/search-common/slides/Search-Intro.md

 Notes:

 To the surprise of many, the search box has become the preferred method of information access.
-Customers ask: Why can’t I search my database in the same way?
+Customers ask: Why can't I search my database in the same way?

 ---